Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"manual"`.
 <br />
-Whether to automatically send a Hot Reload request during a debug session when saving files.
+Whether to automatically send a Hot Reload request to Flutter apps during a debug session when saving files.
+Dart apps are controlled by the hotReloadOnSave setting.

 - `never` - Do not reload when saving.
 - `always` - Reload for all saves, manual or automatic.